 Stallhagen Original is also known as the Aland Beer.

-The bottle bears the unmistakable Aland flag on its label, as painted by artist Jonas Wilen.
+The bottle bears the unmistakable Aland flag on its label.
 Aland’s first flag was designed for the great Song Festival at Mariehamn in 1922, but was later forbidden by the Finnish authorities.
 In protest, Speaker Julius Sundblom had his flagstaff sawn off to a foot above ground level.

 Only with the new Autonomy Act of 1952 did Åland regain a right to its own flag.
 After a long debate and several votes, the Åland Parliament was finally able to announce, on 9 December 1953, that the familiar blue flag with yellow and red cross had won the day.